Trinity Vinyasa Flow Yoga Teacher Training

-Module includes study of mental anatomy, energetic anatomy (chakras and nadis), mantra yoga, the history of Yoga, the Bhagavad Gita, yoga lifestyle, guiding meditation, introduction to Ayurveda, as well as practice, study and practice teaching the Vinyasa Flow Level I Sequence.
+Module includes study of mental anatomy, energetic anatomy (chakras and nadis), mantra yoga, the history of Yoga, the Bhagavad Gita, guiding meditation, introduction to Ayurveda, as well as practice, study and practice teaching the Vinyasa Flow Level I Sequence.

 Pre-requisites: completion of Modules 1-2